 Preparing For Your Team Branding Photo Shoot

 Thank you for booking your portrait session and congratulations on becoming even more visible in your business!
-I am so looking forward to working with you and your team.
+I am so looking forward to working with you all.
 I created this page to help you prepare for your shoot, and help you get the most out of your session and the photographs.

 From my experience I know you may be thinking “I can't wait for my photo shoot!!” or maybe… “oh no!
-I hate having my photo taken!”… I would love to take this opportunity to reassure you in advance - that however you may be feeling, I will support you to feel relaxed and at ease on the day, and we will create an enjoyable photo shoot experience together!
+I hate having my photo taken!”… I would love to take this opportunity to reassure you in advance - that however you may be feeling, I will support you to feel relaxed and at ease on the day, and we will create an enjoyable photo shoot experience and importantly, a selection of great images together!

-In this guide we'll cover some ideas on defining your brand, marketing activities, guidelines on pieces such as clothes, makeup, colours and patterns, accessories, and things to remember on the day.
+In this guide we'll cover some ideas on clarifying your brand, marketing activities, as well as what to wear, makeup, colours and patterns, accessories, and things to remember on the day.
 What you will read is based on my experience of working with many wonderful personal brands, business partners and teams.

 I’m so pleased that this guide has been useful to previous clients, as some of the ideas I’ll bring up may not have crossed your mind.
 I trust you’ll also find it useful!

 If you have any questions, ideas, or would like to connect before the day, please feel free to send me an email at email@example.com, call me, or message on +44 (0) 7846 351449.

 I so look forward to meeting you in person and creating these brilliant new shots for you and your company!